Skip to content Skip to Chat

 • Creating presentations for clients.

 Investment bankers’ annual pay is based on two components: salary and bonuses.
-An analyst, which is an entry-level position, can expect to earn an average salary of $85,000–$100,000, but they’re also eligible for bonuses ranging from $50,000 to $100,000 a year on top of their high salary.
-Associates and director-level bankers salaries and bonuses are significantly higher, so MBA students who are looking for a very high-paying career should consider this track.
+An analyst, which is an entry-level position, can expect to earn an average salary of $85,000 to $100,000, but they may also be eligible for bonuses on top of their high salary.
+Associates and director-level bankers’ salaries and bonuses are significantly higher, so MBA students who are looking for a very high-paying career should consider this track.

-• Maintaining accurate financial documents and ensuring their employer is compliant with industry laws and regulations.
+• Ensuring financial documents are accurate and compliant with laws and regulations.

 • Preparing and interpreting company financial reports.

-• Properly creating tax returns and submitting them on time.
+• Filing tax returns accurately and on time.

 • Strategizing ways to reduce costs and maximize profits.